About the Author

 Besides his writing, since 1993 Sherwonit has taught creative nonfiction writing classes , first at the University of Alaska Anchorage (through both the Alaska Outdoor and Experiential Education Department and Creative Writing and Literary Arts Departument) and now on his own.
 His primary emphasis is nature and travel writing.
 Bill has visited several primary and secondary schools within the Anchorage area, to discuss the writing process, keeping a journal, and nature writing.
 Other public appearances around Alaska have included Earth Day readings; weekend workshops; panel discussions; and natural history presentations.
-In 2004 and 2009 he was a presenter at the nationally acclaimed Kachemak Bay Writers’ Conference and in 2008 he participated in the Alaska Book Festival.
-Bill has also organized an evening of readings by several Alaskans to celebrate the Arctic National Wildlife Refuge and he shared an essay at a special program following Sept.
+Twice he has been a presenter at the nationally acclaimed Kachemak Bay Writers’ Conference and has also participated in the Alaska Book Festival.
+Bill has organized an evening of readings by several Alaskans to celebrate the Arctic National Wildlife Refuge and he shared an essay at a special program following Sept.
 11, 2001.
 And in fall 2005, he was one of the chairs of the "Conservation Writing" program associated with the 8th World Wilderness Congress, which met in Anchorage.

-Outside Alaska he has done readings and book signings at Third Place Books and Elliot Bay Bookstore in the Seattle area and he's joined the circle of Pacific Northwest and Alaska nature writers who since 2006 have met every other year at the Blue River Writers' Gathering In Oregon.
+Outside Alaska he has done readings and book signings in the Seattle area and he's joined the circle of Pacific Northwest and Alaska nature writers who since 2006 have met every other year at the Blue River Writers' Gathering In Oregon.

 After more than a dozen years on Anchorage's forested Hillside, Bill now lives and works in the city's Turnagain area, where he is learning more about the wild side of Alaska’s largest city, the source of many of his stories.

 Bill Sherwonit has climbed Denali, North America’s tallest mountain.
-He’s authored 13 books on topics like the Iditarod, Denali National Park, bears, and Alaska’s state parks system.
-A former columnist for The Anchorage Times and later the Anchorage Daily News, this long-time freelancer is a well-known advocate for the state’s wild landscapes and wildlife, especially the surprising amount in and around his adopted home, Anchorage.
+He’s authored more than a dozen books on topics like the Iditarod, Denali National Park, Alaska's wildlife, and Alaska’s state parks system.
+A former columnist for The Anchorage Times and later the Anchorage Daily News (and more recently a contributor to The Nature of Cities site), this long-time freelancer is a well-known advocate for the state’s wild landscapes and wildlife, especially the surprising amount in and around his adopted home, Anchorage.